-- Ranked the most effective smoking cessation program in a study of 100 managed care organizations conducted by Fordham University Graduate School of Business.
+- Ranked the most effective smoking cessation program based on an evaluation of 100 managed care organizations conducted at Fordham University Graduate School of Business.

 - Helps employers and health insurance plans meet Affordable Care Act requirements for tobacco cessation treatment as a preventive service.

 - Conforms to the smoking cessation counseling or advice core measure of the Joint Commission, the nation's oldest and largest standards-setting and accrediting body in healthcare.

 - Clinic program meets criteria for intensive tobacco cessation counseling covered by the latest Centers for Medicaid & Medicare Services' decision memo.